 Copr @ 19XX Mattel

-Above the text, we see 8 multicoloured rectangles in this sequence: white,
+Above the text, we see eight multi-colored rectangles in this sequence: white,yellow,light green,dark green,pale pink, red, blue, and black.

-Variants: This startup screen showed many variations:
+Variants: This start up screen showed many variations:

 Music/Sounds: Mostly silent, but games like Loco-Motion have musical cues.
 When the voice synthesizer Intellivoice was attached to the console, a synthesized voice would say "Mattel Electronic presents [game title]" (on B-17 Bomber and Bomb Squad, for instance).